 If you don’t use a regional insurer, your likely course of action is to take your existing policy with you.
 The first thing you should do if you’re considering transferring your insurance is to talk to your agent.
 They’ll be able to give you more details about the process and what types of adjustments you’ll have to make.

 Because there are varying requirements across states, your coverage might look different in your new state than in your previous one.
 For instance, you could move from a fault to a no-fault state.
 Or you might move somewhere with different minimum coverage limits.
 Due to this, you and your provider will have to draw up a new policy after you move.

-Liability insurance is a major example of differences between states.
-Each one sets unique requirements for liability coverage.
+Liability insurance coverage is a major example of differences between states as each one sets unique requirements.
 As an example, below are the differences between California and Texas in terms of the minimum required liability limits:

 - $15,000 per person

 - $5,000 for property damage